hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 - On first connection:

-  - After the host is initialized, Nablla schedules a `*websocket` host connect on the next animation frame.
+  - After the host is initialized, Sercrod schedules a `*websocket` host connect on the next animation frame.
   - It resolves the spec and attempts the connection once per URL.
   - A one-shot guard ensures the same host and URL are not auto-connected repeatedly.

 - On failure or close:

   - If the connection fails (for example, invalid URL) or errors/ closes:
-    - Nablla clears the one-shot guard for that URL.
+    - Sercrod clears the one-shot guard for that URL.
     - It also clears internal retry flags so that the connection can be retried later.
     - It invalidates the AST cache related to the WebSocket spec so that the expression will be re-evaluated on the next forced update.

 - Retrying:

-  - Nablla does not automatically loop or schedule reconnect attempts.
+  - Sercrod does not automatically loop or schedule reconnect attempts.
   - To try again with the same host-level `*websocket`:
     - You can call `host.update(true)` (or equivalent) to trigger a forced update.
     - Or invoke `host.websocket.reconnect()` from custom code.